 In the trader world, this could be called a price retracement.
-In some cases, it’s not a full reversal but a sideways trend such as the case of Chesapeake Energy (CHK) above.
+In some cases, it’s not a full reversal but a sideways trend, such as the case of Chesapeake Energy (CHK) above.

 What Is RSI Buy Signal?

-- The RSI is a technical indicator that measures current price strength in relation to previous stock price.
+The RSI is a technical indicator that measures the current price strength of previous stock prices.
 It can also show when a stock is overbought or oversold.

-1. What Is a Bullish Divergence RSI?
+What Is a Bullish Divergence RSI?

 Learn how to identify these turning points so you can turn a profit.